gcobb321/icloud3_v3_docs/docs/chapters/8_sample-automation-scripts.md

 #### Garage Door - Open (Script)

 - Conditions:
-  - Home Assistant has been running for 2 minutes
+  - Home Assistant has been running for more than 2 minutes
-  - The Garage Door switch was not toggled 2 minutes ago
+  - The Garage Door has been closed for more than 2 minutes
-  - The Garage Door is closed
-  - No one is Far Away from Home
+  - No one is Far Away from Home (the *Someone Home* sensor is not *AllFarAway*)

-- Action:
+- Actions:

-  - Run the *Garage Door - Open* script
+  - Press the Garage Door switch to open it

-  - Send some messages that the door has been opened
+  - Send a message that the door has been opened

 ```
 alias: Garage Door - Open